Cultural Revolution: 1967: Seizure of power

 Tension grew between mass organizations and the military.
 In response, Lin Biao issued a directive for the army to aid the radicals.
 At the same time, the army took control of some provinces and locales that were deemed incapable of handling the power transition.

-In Wuhan, as in many other cities, two major revolutionary organizations emerged, one supporting and one attacking the conservative establishment.
-Chen Zaidao, the Army general in charge of the area, forcibly repressed the anti-establishment demonstrators.
-Mao flew to Wuhan with a large entourage of central officials in an attempt to secure military loyalty in the area.
+In Wuhan, as in many other cities, two revolutionary organizations emerged, one supporting and one attacking the conservative establishment.
+Chen Zaidao, the general in charge of the area, forcibly repressed the anti-establishment demonstrators.
+Mao flew to Wuhan with an entourage of central officials in an attempt to secure military loyalty in the area.
 On 20 July 1967, local agitators in response kidnapped Mao's emissary Wang Li, in what became known as the Wuhan Incident.
-Subsequently, Chen was sent to Beijing and tried by Jiang Qing and the rest of the CRG.
+Chen was sent to Beijing and tried by Jiang Qing and the rest of the CRG.
 Chen's resistance was the last major open display of opposition within the PLA.

-The Gang of Four's Zhang Chunqiao admitted that the most crucial factor in the Cultural Revolution was not the Red Guards or the CRG or the "rebel worker" organisations, but the PLA.
-When the PLA local garrison supported Mao's radicals, they were able to take over the local government successfully, but if they were not cooperative, the takeovers were unsuccessful.
+The Gang of Four's Zhang Chunqiao admitted that the most crucial factor in the Cultural Revolution was not the Red Guards, the CRG or the "rebel worker" organisations, but the PLA.
+When the PLA local garrison supported Mao's radicals, they were able to take over local government successfully, but if they were uncooperative, the takeovers were unsuccessful.
 Violent clashes occurred in virtually all major cities.
+In 1967 and 1968, rebel groups supported by the PLA established Revolutionary Committees that replaced government and Party organizations at the local and provincial levels.

 In response to the Wuhan Incident, Mao and Jiang began establishing a "workers' armed self-defense force", a "revolutionary armed force of mass character" to counter what he saw as rightism in "75% of the PLA officer corps".
-Meanwhile, a massive movement to "smash gong-jian-fa", or to smash the Police, the Procuratorate and the Court, was carried out in mainland China.
+Meanwhile, a massive movement to "smash gong-jian-fa", to smash the Police, Procuratorate and Court, was carried out in China.
 The few remaining going-jian-fa organizations were later placed under military control.